 It is the job of the solicitor that offers you the No Win No Fee agreement to explain it to you.
 If a dispute arises after the CFA has been signed and the claim has been successful, it is usually because:

-- The amount of the solicitor’s fee, deducted from the compensation awarded, is higher than the client expected.
+The amount of the solicitor’s fee, deducted from the compensation awarded, is higher than the client expected.

-The onus is on the solicitor explaining the CFA to the you, to make sure that you understand all the terms of the No Win No Fee agreement before you sign it.
-It is also important that you do not sign the agreement until you feel that you have a reasonable understanding of the main points.
+The onus is on the solicitor who explains the CFA terms to make sure that you understand all the terms before you sign it.
+It is also vital that you do not sign the agreement until you feel that you fully understand the main points.

-Deduction of an after the event insurance premium from your compensation
+Deduction of an ‘After the Event’ insurance premium from your compensation

 When you instruct personal injury solicitors to pursue a claim, they may ask you to take out an After the Event (ATE) insurance policy at the same time that you enter into the No Win No Fee agreement.